-At Children’s Memorial Hermann Hospital, our goal is to support your breastfeeding efforts through one-on-one specialized lactation care, and education that is tailored to address your specific medical concerns.
+At Memorial Hermann, our goal is to support your breastfeeding efforts through one-on-one specialized lactation care, and education that is tailored to address your specific medical concerns.
 Human breast milk is the ideal source of nutrition for infants for the first six months of life and through one year of age and beyond.
 Mothers who need to receive general anesthesia for a surgical procedure are often concerned with how soon they can resume nursing, or feeding their infant expressed breast milk.
 Based on extensive research, the current recommendation is that a mother can continue to feed her infant breast milk immediately following her surgical procedure or when she feels well enough to nurse or express her milk.
 There is no danger to the breastfeeding infant because anesthetic drugs are transferred into breast milk at clinically insignificant amounts.
 While most anesthetic medications are considered safe for the breastfeeding mother and her infant, it is important to watch your infant for vomiting, diarrhea or changes in behavior.
 Contact your child’s doctor if you notice changes that could be related to the medication you are taking or if you are breastfeeding a premature infant.

 Although it is not necessary, if you wish to temporarily suspend breastfeeding during your hospital stay or until you no longer need pain medication, options include: pumping and storing milk prior to your procedure; bottle feeding your baby with previously stored breast milk; or pumping and discarding breast milk for 24 hours post-anesthesia and then resuming breastfeeding.

 These medications are considered safe in small doses.
 However, as with all medications, it is important to watch your infant for any signs of respiratory distress, unusual drowsiness, vomiting, diarrhea or changes in behavior.

 The use of medications must be left to the judgment of the individual physician, healthcare consultant and patient.